 Ever hear the phrase “Never corner a cat”?
 That is because they become heated and defensive.
 They will bite, hiss, scratch, anything they can to get out of the corner and to a safer place.

 If your cat is hiding, don’t peak under the bed and reach for them.
 Allow them to hide.
 They will come out when they are ready.

 Leave Behind Your Scent

 When you leave the house, be sure something that smells like you is left where your cat mostly sleeps/eats.
 So say you slept in a shirt, take that shirt off and place it close to the food dishes or near their hiding area.
-This way, when you go, your scent will still be near by.
+This way, when you go, your scent will still be nearby.
 There will be no threat but the smell will be present which will create a safe zone with your smell.
-I know this sounds strange, but trust me, there is a lot cats perceive through scent alone.
+I know this sounds strange, but trust me, there are a lot of things cats perceive through scent alone.